-“There are far more supports and publicly out (and successful) LGBTQ folks in third level.
+“There are far more supports and publicly out (and successful!)
+LGBTQ folks in 3rd level.
 To me, that’s where I found my family.
 And I know that’s the case for most of my friends.”

-Another third level student spoke about how important she thinks it is to introduce this anti-intolerance at second-level.
+Another third-level student spoke about how important she thinks is to introduce this anti-intolerance at second level.

 “Discussing and education and being made aware is all very important and it’s all about creating that safe environment and knowing whether or not it’s safe to come out,” she said.
 “I think that would encourage more kids to come out once they know that it’s safe and that they will be accepted.